lightkurve/lkspacecraft/README.rst

 .. <!-- quickstart content start -->

-The easiest way to install ``lkorbit`` and all of its dependencies is to use the ``pip`` command, which is a standard part of all Python distributions. (upon release)
+The easiest way to install ``lkspacecraft`` and all of its dependencies is to use the ``pip`` command, which is a standard part of all Python distributions. (upon release)

-To install ``lkorbit``, run the following command in a terminal window:
+To install ``lkspacecraft``, run the following command in a terminal window:

 .. code-block:: console

-  $ python -m pip install lkorbit --upgrade
+  $ python -m pip install lkspacecraft --upgrade

-The ``--upgrade`` flag is optional, but recommended if you already have ``lkorbit`` installed and want to upgrade to the latest version.
+The ``--upgrade`` flag is optional, but recommended if you already have ``lkspacecraft`` installed and want to upgrade to the latest version.

 Usage
 -----

-You can use `lkorbit` to access position and velocity information of Kepler and TESS using input times
+You can use `lkspacecraft` to access position and velocity information of Kepler and TESS using input times

 .. code-block:: python

-  from lkorbit import KeplerSpacecraft ks = KeplerSpacecraft() t = Time("2009-04-06 06:22:56.000025")
+  from lkspacecraft import KeplerSpacecraft ks = KeplerSpacecraft() t = Time("2009-04-06 06:22:56.000025")
   ks.get_velocity_aberrated_positions(time=t, ra=290.666, dec=44.5)